gskbyte/GranadaLayout/README.md

   "layout" : {
     "class" : "GRXRelativeLayout", // The root view can be a GRXLayout, but also any other UIView

-    "width" : "300",  // This layout will behave a width of exactly 300px
+    "width" : "300",  // This layout will have a width of exactly 300px
     "height" : "wrap_content",  // This layout will be just tall enough to fit its contents

     "debug_bgColor" : "white",  // To ease debug, you can define the background color.
 Will not be applied in release builds